 Izzeddin Kılıç Arslan I (1092-1107?): the crushing defeat of the Seljuks by the Crusaders at Dorylaeum; the arrival of the armies of the First Crusade in Anatolia; a brilliant commander against the Crusaders; a new capital at Konya

 In 1092 the young Kılıç Arslan I was freed by Melik Shah and returned to Anatolia.
 He took back the capital of Iznik, but was unable to make inroads against the Danishmendids, who continued to remain a perpetual rival thorn in the Seljuk side, except when the two joined forces against the Crusaders.

 In 1096, the First Crusade arrived to western Anatolia on their march to Jerusalem.
 Kılıç was away, battling in the eastern province of Malatya, and was not able to arrive back in time to impede the seizure of his capital of Iznik by the Crusaders, who were fighting for the Byzantine emperor, Alexius Comnena.
 Kılıç Arslan I persuaded the Danishmendids to join forces with him against the Crusaders.
 Despite this solidified army, a scant month later (June, 1097) the Seljuks suffered a resounding defeat at the Battle of Dorylaeum (near Eskişehir).
 Routed from Iznik, the Turks retreated eastwards and established a new capital at Konya.

 Nothing could now stop the advance of the Crusaders.
 They captured Konya

 in 1097, then Ereğli and Kayseri, as well as all of the Aegean lands.
 One-third

-remain there, and were largely ignired by the Turks.
-However, they caused confusion, killed and
+remain there, and were largely ignored by the Turks.
+However, the Crusaders killed and

 plundered, and disrupted the plans of the Seljuks for expansion, driving them back from the